wxie2017/wxie2017.github.io/pages/speech/mentally_ready_for_mentor.md

 reach the goal.

 Actually, he is a person of experience, prominence and influence.
 He had given me good advice in the project and the final result was very successful.
-He became My mentor in the company and my career is furthered by this mentor.
+He became my mentor in the company and my career is furthered by this mentor.
 I was very grateful to him.